enkelmedia/TheDashboard/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This is a magic dashboard for Umbraco 7-8, it's actually "The Dashboard".
+This is a magic dashboard for Umbraco 7,8 and 9, it's actually "The Dashboard".
 It will show editors a summary of the latest activites on the website combined with each editors recent activities and other useful information.

 ## Installation in Umbraco CMS
 There is a built version of the package here: https://our.umbraco.org/projects/backoffice-extensions/the-dashboard/ just download it and install it in the developers-section.